-- Eligible learning abroad programs involving a research project.
+- Eligible Learning Abroad Center programs involving a research project

-- The learning abroad program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite.
+- The Learning Abroad Center program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite

-- Once onsite, students must submit a UROP application form, UROP proposal (3 pages long) and UROP onsite mentor recommendation, one month after the program start date in which the research is being conducted.
+- Once onsite, students must submit an international UROP application form, UROP proposal (3 pages long) and UROP onsite mentor recommendation, one month after the program start date in which the research is being conducted

 1.) a UROP final report

 3.) information to the University's Digital Conservancy (UDC).
 The UDC provides a permanent and searchable copy of research papers.

 Failure to submit the UROP final report, UROP evaluation and submission to the University's Digital Conservancy will result in having the scholarship rescinded.

 For further information and assistance, contact Heidi Soneson in the Learning Abroad Center.